 “There’s always room for another partner,” Merkel says.
 “A project might be bigger than anything you’ve done before, but if you have the preparation to capitalize on it, it’s never too big.”

-This article was originally published in Bisnow.
+This article was originally published in partnership with Bisnow.